How to Connect to Remote Databases Using SQL Management Studio

 1. Enable Remote Connections on the SQL Server

-- Open SQL Server Management Studio and connect to the local instance.
+- Open SQL Server Management Studio on the remote server.

 - Right-click on the server name in the Object Explorer and select Properties.